The Domain of Definition of the L\'evy White Noise: Practical Determination of the Domain of Definition

 \subsection{Examples}

 In this section, we consider subfamilies of infinitely divisible laws that define important classes of L\'evy white noises.
-For these different classes, we specify the domain of definition $L(\dot{X})$ and the domains $L^p(\dot{X})$ of the considered L\'evy white noises.
+For these different classes, we specify the domain of definition $L^0(\dot{X})$ and the domains $L^p(\dot{X})$ of the considered L\'evy white noises.

 The function $\One_{[0,1]^d} \in L^{2,0}(\R^d) $ is in the domain of definition of every L\'evy white noise.
-Moreover, according to Proposition \ref{prop:CharacteristicFunction}, a L\'evy white noise with L\'evy exponent $\psi$ is such that
+Moreover, according to \eqref{eq:CFgeneral}, a L\'evy white noise with characteristic exponent $\psi$ is such that

 since $\psi(0) = 0$.
-Therefore, the L\'evy exponent of the L\'evy white noise is also the L\'evy exponent of the random variable $\langle \dot{X}, \One_{[0,1]^d} \rangle$.
+Therefore, the characteristic exponent of the L\'evy white noise is also the characteristic exponent of the random variable $\langle \dot{X}, \One_{[0,1]^d} \rangle$.
 We take the convention that the terminology for the law of this random variable is inherited by the L\'evy white noise.
 For instance, a white noise is said to be Gaussian if the random variable $\langle \dot{X}, \One_{[0,1]^d} \rangle$ is Gaussian.

 We illustrate how to deduce the domain of definitions of Gaussian, S$\alpha$S, generalized Laplace, and compound Poisson white noises.